larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 some stuff with that that did some.
 Real time feedback.
-They had a fairly simple turtle that was and it was looking at a video sector.
+They had a fairly simple turtle that was and it was looking at a vidissector.
 (47:36)
 Was looking at it and it was
 sort of direct coupled.